 They are not for the skinny hearted I admit, but they do give great joy where ever they go.
 They are the Holly Willoughby of the yum yum donut world.
 I defy anyone not to grin midway through one of these very bad boys.
 They are a small bit of faff granted but they are one of my top five favourite things to eat so I do not begrudge a single second.
 They are similar in method to my popular Easy Danish Pastry Dough recipe but a little easier on the butter.
 Once you get a hang of the shaping you will be away, trust me….and don’t forget you owe me big time for these.

 I have been longing to make this Yum Yum doughnuts recipe for forever.
 I feel passionately that it should be on everyone’s bucket list.
 However one word of warning, this yum yum donut recipe is so irresistibly DELICIOUS that one is NEVER enough.
 So BEWARE they are Clucking gorgeous.

 The process is super simple really.
 A whizz of the dry ingredients in the food processor before a mixing in of the wet at bedtime or 6 hours before you are ready to roll.

-This is rolled out to roughly 20 cm and folded in three like a business letter and then turned so as the closed fold is then on your left.
+In the morning get the dough out onto a heavily floured work surface.
+This is rolled out to roughly 30 cm square and folded in three like a business letter and then turned so as the closed fold is then on your left.
 Roll out again and repeat three times.
 I have to point out here that I do wing the whole shape size thing a bit.
 Don’t sweat the small stuff.

 You will end up with a smooth dough.